JukisYuri/JukisYuri/README.md

 <h1 align="center">Hi 👋, I'm Jukis Yuri</h1>
 <h3 align="center">I'm in the process of learning programming.
-I have passed one year of college and waiting for next challenge.
+I have passed one year of university and waiting for next challenge.
 Will a pleasure if you help me a lots~</h3>

 ## 🏆 GitHub Trophies
 ![](https://github-profile-trophy.vercel.app/?username=JukisYuri&theme=default&no-frame=true&no-bg=false&margin-w=4)